triggerfsio/packages/README.md

 Each one of these branches holds the corresponding binary module.
 Every module makes use of the configuration toml file.
 In the master branch you will find a skeleton of such a configuration file called `triggerfs.toml`.

-* Our official website and documenatation is https://triggerfs.io
+* Our official website and documentation is https://triggerfs.io
 * Our official core plugins repository is https://github.com/triggerfsio/plugins
 * Our official docker repository is https://hub.docker.com/u/triggerfsio/
 ___